 For more information on the provincial streams, check out this link Alberta Immigrant Nominee Program (AINP) | Alberta.ca

 The Federal programme includes Express entry, Start-up visas for immigrant entrepreneurs.

 Family sponsorship is available for the prospective immigrant to be sponsored by family members who are at least 18 years old and are permanent residents of Canada.
 Caregivers who provide care to children or the elderly, or those with special medical needs can also apply for residency.

 Be patient.
-The Canadian immigration process has a reputation of being long and cumbersome.
-For more information read our Canada Visa Guide.
+The Canadian immigration process has a reputation for being long and cumbersome.
+For more information, read our Canada Visa Guide.

 Where to live in Alberta

 Now that you have decided Alberta would be an excellent place to live, choosing a place to live will be your next decision if that has not been determined for you.